Mathématique: Chapter 57

 “Wow,” Carter said, staring at her phone.

 “You are the most ridiculous person I’ve ever met,” McKay snapped at Sheppard.
 “With that kind of specificity?
-They might have found the guy weeks ago.
+They might’ve found the man weeks ago.
 Which is why,” he said, turning to the camera, “we really should be TOUCHING BASE EVERY NOW AND AGAIN.”

 “I’ll make it up to you,” Sheppard said, “with an Absurdist Americano.”